Hundreds of migrant workers hit streets in Kerala seeking

-Seeking transportation to travel to their native places, hundreds of migrant workers on Sunday ventured out into the streets near Changanassery violating the lockdown.
-The incident is reported from Payippad village.
+Seeking transportation to travel to their native places, hundreds of migrant workers on Sunday hit the streets near Changanassery violating the 21-day lockdown announced by the government to prevent spread of novel coronavirus.
+Soon after the incident was reported from Payippad village, a shocked Kerala government quickly stepped in to defuse the tension by deploying police force and sending Kottayam district authorities to pacify the agitating migrant workers, who are called guest labourers in the state.

-Hundreds of migrant workers are out on the street, seeking transportation facilities to go to their native places, the authorities said.
-The government authorities said the migrant workers would be provided food and accommodation till the lockdown is over.
+The Kottayam district Collector and Superintendent of Police held talks with the agitating migrant workers on the streets of Payippad village town and managed to send them back to their camps.
+They assured them that all facilities would be provided for their comfortable stay in the state during the lockdown period but rejected their demand for travel facilities citing directives issued by the Central government banning movement of people outside the dwelling place.

-"If a special train is arranged for their travel, we will facilitate their travel," Kerala Tourism Minister Kadakampally Surendran said.PTI TGB SS PTI PTI PTI.
+"They are saying that they want to go to their native places.
+That is practically impossible", district Collector P K Sudheer Babu told reporters after talking to the workers.
+Officials said the workers demanded traveling facilities as being arranged for the people in other states including Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)